qwan530/Banner-Stimulator/README.md

 As a user, I want to be able to view the list of characters in the banner.

 As a user, I want to be able to pull from the banner and see the results.

+As a user, I want to be able to save my banner to file.

+As a user, I want to be able to be able to load my banner from file